nthparty/circuitry/README.rst

 circuitry
 =========

-Embedded domain-specific combinator library for assembling abstract definitions of logic circuits.
+Embedded domain-specific combinator library for the abstract assembly and automated synthesis of logical circuits.

 |pypi| |readthedocs| |actions| |coveralls|